RohaTech/Project-Managment-Software/README.md

 ---

 ### 4. **Project Dashboard**
-The Project Dashboard provides a high-level overview of all active projects, tasks, timelines, and resource usage.
-Here's a screenshot of the dashboard:
+The **Project Dashboard** displays key metrics related to project tasks, providing an overview of task completion and project progress.
+It includes the total number of tasks, completed tasks, and in-progress tasks.
+Visualizations such as a pie chart and bar graph give a clear view of task distribution and project status.

 ![Project Dashboard](./public/image/ProjectDashboard.jpg "Project Dashboard")